Carrom FAQ

 About Carrom Canada

 Carrom Canada sells a wide range of Carrom Boards and Accessories including their own line of Carrom Boards - Cherry Carrom Board, Australian Lacewood & Walnut Carrom Board, African Sapele Carrom Board, and Wenge & Walnut Carrom Board.
 We sell carrom accessories including Carrom Carrying Cases, Coins, Strikers, Powder, and Stands.
 Visit our website at www.carrom.ca.
 Our store address is 5 Industrial Road, St.Marys, Ontario, Canada.
 N4X1A1.
-We also sell Crokinole Boards through Crokinole Canada at www.crokinole.ca and www.crokinoleboards.com.
+We also sell Crokinole Boards through Crokinole Canada at www.crokinole.com and www.crokinoleboards.com.